Razaan-RR/mini-ticket-system/README.md

 🔧 FEATURES

 - ✅ User Registration (with role: agent or admin)
-- ✅ Simple login system (planned)
+- ✅ Login system
 - ✅ Agents can:
     - Create support tickets
-    - View and update their own tickets
 - ✅ Admins can:
-    - View all tickets
-    - Assign tickets to agents (planned)
+    - Create, Update, and Delete departments
 - ✅ Role-based access control
 - ✅ Secure password hashing using PHP